The same laws apply online

 Through internet auction sites (e.g. eBay), individuals can enter into transactions with each other.
 These transactions are often referred to as consumer-to-consumer (C2C) transactions.

 If the website operator has control over the goods being auctioned it is likely to be a business-to-consumer (B2C) transaction.
-If the website is acting as a trading centre, it is more likely to be a C2C transaction, provided that the A seller. is not a business using the site to clear stock.
+If the website is acting as a trading centre, it is more likely to be a C2C transaction, provided that the vendor is not a business using the site to clear stock.

 C2C transactions conducted through internet auctions may be regarded as private sales between individuals, and not as trade or commerce, and are therefore not covered by the Competition and Consumer Act 2010 (Cth).
 This does not mean that the consumer has no rights in this situation, but they have fewer rights than if consumer protection laws applied.